By Jeff Parker

-Thailand currency is called Thai Baht or ฿
+Thailand currency is called Thai Baht and is written as ฿

 If you would like to know how much your currency is worth in Thai baht, you can use this handy currency converter at the bottom of the page.

 Thai Currency is made up of the Baht and is divided into 100 Satang.

 Thai Coins come in 6 denominations